Benchmarking Dual-Polarization Silicon Nitride Photonic Integrated Circuits for Trapped-Ion Quantum Technologies: TE TM light guiding

 Bend losses were determined by comparing waveguides containing bends with varying radii to a straight reference waveguide.
 The extracted values include the intrinsic propagation loss within the curved sections.
 The total excess loss was then divided by the number of bends (200) to obtain the bend loss per bend.

 The corresponding bend-loss measurements are shown in Fig.\,\ref{bends}\,(a,b) for TE- and TM-polarized light, respectively.
 For both polarizations, the bend loss strongly depends on the bend radius and is significantly reduced by the bend-shift design.
 For TE polarization (Fig.\,\ref{bends}\,a)), bends with radii of 20, 40, and 60\,\(\upmu\)m exhibit losses below 0.06\,dB per 90\(^\circ\) bend.
 The lowest loss is observed for the 20\,\(\upmu\)m bend, with approximately 0.04\,dB, while the corresponding bend-shift design further reduces the loss to below 0.03\,dB.
 At larger radii, the loss remains nearly constant, indicating that radiation and mode mismatch losses are already well suppressed in this regime.
 For TM polarization (Fig.\,\ref{bends}\,b)), a similar trend is observed.
 For bend radii of 20\,\(\upmu\)m and above, losses remain low, with values of approximately 0.04\,dB for a 40\,\(\upmu\)m bend and as low as 0.02\,dB for the 20\,\(\upmu\)m bend-shift design.
 As for TE polarization, the bend-shift geometry consistently outperforms the standard bend, confirming its effectiveness in reducing mode mismatch loss for both polarizations.
-At a bend radius of 10\,\(\upmu\)m, a pronounced increase in loss is observed for both polarizations, exceeding 0.1\,dB per bend.
+At a bend radius of 10\,\(\upmu\)m, a pronounced increase in loss is observed for both polarizations, exceeding 0.10\,dB per bend.
 In this regime, TE losses increase to approximately 0.11\,dB, while TM losses reach about 0.16\,dB, indicating the onset of radiation and mode mismatch losses due to insufficient mode confinement at tight bend radii. \paragraph{\textit{MMI splitter}} The splitter losses were evaluated using an MMI splitter tree terminated by grating couplers, each configuration containing a different number of MMIs.
 The total transmitted optical power was obtained from the summed pixel intensity $\mathrm{px_{sum}}$ per exposure time $\tau_{\mathrm{exp}}$ monitored by the CMOS camera and plotted logarithmically as a function of the number of MMIs.
 The extracted slope represents the combined loss per MMI arm of one MMI, two bends, and a 150\,$\upmu$m straight waveguide section.
 From this, the individual MMI insertion loss was determined to be (1.88\,$\pm$\,0.16)\,dB for TE and (0.62\,$\pm$\,0.30)\,dB for TM (see Fig.\,\ref{bends}\,c)). \paragraph{\textit{Incoupling} } The incoupling loss was estimated in two ways: (i) from propagation-loss measurements by subtracting the contributions from bends and EBL–OL taper sections from the y-intercept, and (ii) from direct transmission measurements through a straight waveguide across the chip, with propagation losses subtracted.
-Method (i) yields single-sided incoupling losses of (13.02\,$\pm$\,1.47)\,dB for TE and (14.08\,$\pm$\,0.81)\,dB for TM, while method (ii) gives (13.89\,$\pm$\,0.43)\,dB for TE and (14.71\,$\pm$\,0.43)\,dB for TM (see Fig.\,\ref{incoupling_meas}\,b)).
+Method (i) yields single-sided incoupling losses of (13.0\,$\pm$\,1.5)\,dB for TE and (14.08\,$\pm$\,0.81)\,dB for TM, while method (ii) gives (13.89\,$\pm$\,0.43)\,dB for TE and (14.71\,$\pm$\,0.43)\,dB for TM (see Fig.\,\ref{incoupling_meas}\,b)).
+These incoupling loss values correspond to the sum of the fiber-to-chip edge-coupling loss and the loss introduced by the two-layer adiabatic coupler.
+The total incoupling loss per facet is given by these contributions, including additional EBL-OL taper loss.
 The measured losses are significantly higher than those predicted by simulation, which may be attributed to fabrication-induced deviations in the taper-tip widths.